 The highest of the high end of Patron’s offerings, Gran Patron eschews the traditional silver, reposado, anejo labeling for more descriptive names.
 Gran Patron Smoky, priced at $179.99-$249.99 for a 750ml bottle, has 50.5% ABV and has the smoked agave notes you might expect from a mezcal.
 Platinum is bottled at 40% and is a Blanco style tequila.
 After being produced with the traditional Tahona method, Gran Patron Piedra becomes Gran Patron Reposado.
 It is aged for four years in oak barrels and bottled at 40% ABV.
 Gran Patron Burdeos, available at $449.99-$699.99 for a 750ml bottle, is the Anejo equivalent.
 It is aged for years in oak casks before being finished in Bordeaux wine barrels and bottled at 40% ABV.

 The Patrons line of tequila-based fruit liqueurs is available in Pineapple, Mango, Orange, and Lime flavors.
 Use them as a replacement for the triple sec in a margarita to add new fruit flavors to an old classic.

 Cocktails with Patron Tequila

 - 2.5 oz Patron Reposado or Anejo

 - 1 dash angostura bitters

-Stir over ice, garnish with expressed orange peel and brandied cherry.
-This tequila riff on the classic old fashioned packs a little more punch and a bit less sweetness, allowing the unique flavors of tequila to shine through.
+Stir over ice, garnish with an expressed orange peel and a brandied cherry.
+This tequila riff on the classic Old Fashioned packs a little more punch and a bit less sweetness, allowing the unique flavors of tequila to shine through.